Flojolomo/cdk-knowledge-base-construct/README.md

 ## Open points

 - [x] Fix dependency issues
+- [ ] Fix prettier to run on save
+- [ ] Deletion of data source sync after startup fails due to timeout after 3 seconds
 - [ ] Document constructs
 - [ ] Convert to a CDK library instead of CDK app
 - [ ] Update the README with all components and proper documentation of directory structure